 The two primary kinds of air pollution are ambient (outdoor) pollution and household (indoor) pollution, the former referring to pollution generated by household combustion of fuels (such as coal, wood or kerosene) using open fires or basic stoves in poorly ventilated spaces.
 Both kinds of pollution contribute to each other, as air moves between the inside of buildings and out.

 Household air pollution kills 4 million people a year and tends to affect countries in predominantly Africa and Asia, where polluting fuels and technologies are used every day, particularly at home, for cooking, heating and lighting.
-The main victims of household air pollution are women and children, who tend to spend more time indoors.
+Its main victims are women and children, who tend to spend more time indoors.

 This is a pressing threat for developed nations as well.
 A study by the British Heart Foundation found that almost 25% of people in the UK exposed to dangerous levels of air pollution, whereby the average levels of PM2.5- a tiny toxic particle that predominantly comes from vehicle emissions, wood burning and construction- exceeds guidelines set by the WHO.